-Banks and some large manufacturers (such as Caterpillar and GE) offer interest rates as low as 4 percent, but they require a credit score of 700 or higher and at least two years in business.
+Banks and some large manufacturers (such as Caterpillar and GE) offer interest rates as low as 4 percent, but they require a solid credit score and at least two years in business.
 Not surprisingly, this means startups rarely qualify.

-Non-bank financiers offer equipment financing to startups and business owners with weaker credit, though they charge higher interest rates—from 8 percent to 30 percent, depending in part on your credit score.
+Non-bank financiers offer equipment financing to startups and business owners with weaker credit, though they charge higher interest rates—typically in the range of 8 percent to 30 percent, depending in part on your credit score.

 Such companies are not necessarily trying to gouge entrepreneurs, although there are definitely some that have.
 Rob Misheloff, head of the brokerage Smarter Finance USA, explains that high interest rates protect financiers from the low resale value of used equipment and the high risk of default among small businesses.
 "The default rate in some equipment lender portfolios is 30 percent," he says, compared to 7 to 8 percent among credit card companies.